-The channel cross-section shall be surveyed at low tide, preferably a couple days prior to the field work (Table 2-4).
+The channel cross-section shall be surveyed at low tide, preferably a couple days prior to the field work (Table 2-4) or the following day.
 Sites for the surveys are listed in Table 2-4.
 The survey shall be conducted during day time and at low tide for safety.
 In deep water regions, students could consider the use of boat or surfboard.